danimfernandes/iNEAL.df/notebooks/f4/README.md

 Mafessoni and colleagues tried to understand if archaic individuals were closer to the newly presented Chagyrskaya individual, or to the ones from the nearby Denisova or far away Vindija caves.

 Again, we divided the data into 2 parts.
-Part 3a contains the tests against Altai_Neanderthal (AKA Denisova 5).
+Part 3a contains the tests against Altai_Neanderthal (AKA Denisova 5), and part 3b against Vindija33.19.

     qpDstat -p f4_parameters_Mafessoni_3a
     qpDstat -p f4_parameters_Mafessoni_3b